-In order to cope with these demanding needs, organisations must transform the way they think their information systems.
+In order to cope with these demanding needs, organizations must transform the way they think about their information systems.
 Only by doing so will they be able to compete with other major digital players in the world.
 It is the real challenge that is underlying.
 That is why the "all-connected" world where we live in is witnessing the advent of time series databases.

 |Learn more about What is a Time Series Database.|

 Within companies, data is generally managed in large "relational" databases, also known as structured or SQL databases.
 Derived from business applications, they are structured with strong functional dominance.
 Formats and semantics within these databases are specific to each sector according to its needs.
 Mostly, every company uses relational databases, which are managed by their IT department (or an external company).

 Until the mid-2000s, the question of changing the data model did not arise.
 Any new project would naturally fit in an existing mold.

 The growth of messaging and social media has changed the situation.
 Soon, the volumes of data (texts, sounds, images, videos) became considerable while avoiding the constraints of business applications.
 With this in mind, the major players on the Internet (mainly Google and Facebook) had to imagine other database structures: NoSQL databases.